gaideliai/10-Xenol-portfolio/README.md

 # 10-Xenol-portfolio

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
-Thank you for your cooperation!

 Site published at https://gaideliai.github.io/10-Xenol-portfolio/index.html